wp-plugins/music-store/readme.txt

 == Changelog ==

+= 1.0.22 =

+* Converts the volume control of music player in the products pages to vertical.

 = 1.0.21 =

 * Security update to prevent the use of brute force to identify the purchase IDs.